onehashai/onehash-connect/help/change-the-stream-description.md

 Stream descriptions can be used to explain the purpose of a stream and link to usage guidelines, resources, or related streams.

-Stream descriptions support Zulip's standard [Markdown formatting][markdown-formatting], with the exception that image previews are disabled.
-Use Markdown formatting to include a link to a website, Zulip [message][message-link], or [topic][topic-link] in the stream description:
+Stream descriptions support OneHash Connect's standard [Markdown formatting][markdown-formatting], with the exception that image previews are disabled.
+Use Markdown formatting to include a link to a website, OneHash Connect [message][message-link], or [topic][topic-link] in the stream description:
 `[link text](URL)`.